Borod4r/unity3d-rainbow-folders/README.md

 Your changes will be applied next time when the project browser will retrieve the focus.

-## Quick Colorize
+## Quick Colorize & Tag

-You can also quickly colorize folders from context menu.
-To do so, right click on the folder in project browser, then select Rainbow **Folders -> Colorize -> Color**.
+You can also quickly colorize or tag folders from context menu.
+To do so, right click on the folder in project browser, then select

+**Rainbow Folders -> Colorize -> Color**

+or

+**Rainbow Folders -> Tag -> Color**

 Changes will be applied immediately.

 To reset the folder icon to default one, select **Rainbow Folders -> Colorize -> Revert to Default** from the same context menu.